-Creation Method: CWHR classifications are based on a combination of F3 canopy cover, F3 size class and vegetation data.
-The vegetation data integrated the F3 forest type class with NLCD and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+Creation Method: CWHR classifications are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
 Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.
+Habitat which meets the following criteria is considered suitable: